 Home of champions

-The dedicated fencing salle in the University of Bath Sports Training Village is home to Pentathlon GB‘s Olympic athletes and two of the world’s best wheelchair fencers, Paralympic silver-medallist Piers Gilliver and reigning double World Champion Dimitri Coutya.
+The dedicated fencing salle in the University of Bath Sports Training Village is home to Pentathlon GB‘s Olympic athletes and two of the world’s best wheelchair fencers, reigning World Champions Piers Gilliver – also a Rio 2016 Paralympic medallist – and Dimitri Coutya.

 Piers and Dimitri often spar with members of the elite Pentathlon GB squad as they train towards major international events like the Olympic Games and World Championships in their National Training Centre at the STV.

 The University of Bath is home to Bath Sword Club, the largest club in the South West region.
 Established in 1948, members are aged from eight through to their 70s and training takes place in the Founders Hall.
 Click here to find out more about the club and how to join.

 The University of Bath also has a thriving student fencing club which trains in the fencing salle.
 Among the student-athletes to have excelled in recent years are Tom Edwards, who was ranked as British number one in epee, and Chris Hay – both represented Britain at World Cup events and were supported by the Team Bath Dual Career Programme.
 Click here to find out more about the student fencing club.

 Book the fencing salle

 Click here to email Lynn Chappell or call her direct on 01225 385952.